 Janet is one of my clients.
 She ran her own online gift business from home which she only started as a hobby a year ago, but it quickly took off.
 Whilst it was time intensive and meant working long hours, it also paid a lot of the family bills.
 She had been married to Tom for six years and they had two young children, aged two and four years old.
 When I met Janet she was reeling from shock as, following a recent work trip abroad, Tom had announced he was leaving her for another woman.
-He had moved out of the family home and one week later he had filed for divorce with a family law firm.
+He had moved out of the family home and one week later he had contacted a divorce lawyer from a family law firm to file for divorce.
 It was a total surprise and hit her like a freight train.
 Janet was overwhelmed and struggling to cope with the devastation to her life.

 Not many people know that divorce is actually known as the second most traumatic life experience after death of a loved one.
 It causes a huge ripple effect across your whole life including both the rollercoaster of emotions and the practical challenges it throws you.
 Whilst you navigate all these pressures you also are faced with making life changing decisions that will affect your future such as where will you live, how divorce will affect your lifestyle and how much time you spend with the children.

-With the Chamber of Commerce estimating an annual cost of £46 billion to UK taxpayers because of family breakdown, British businesses suffer enormously as a result of separation and divorce.
+With the Chamber of Commerce estimating an annual cost of £46 billion to UK taxpayers because of family breakdown, British businesses suffer enormously as a result of separation and divorce, to get more information you can learn here.
 A 2014 survey by polling company Com Res found that only 10% of employees felt their employer offered adequate support during these circumstances.
 But what if you are self-employed or a business owner?
 When the business depends on you and can’t survive without you.
 When compassionate leave is not an option, the pressure of everything is magnified incalculably.

 When you run your own business you need to have a calm and polished exterior and a clear head.
 It’s highly pressurised at the best of times so a life-event as traumatic as divorce, can jeopardise the future of your business whilst your productivity and decision making ability is compromised.
 If you employ staff, you are relied upon to motivate and lead a workforce and, if you are client-facing, you need to remain calm, composed and polished whilst ensuring you’re able to deliver.